kevcmk/colabmount/README.md

 The first time that get_secret is called, you will be prompted for the secret you'd like to save.
 Input it and it will be saved.

+The second time it is called, it'll just be returned as plaintext.

 If you make a mistake, delete this file from your Google drive and re-invoke the function.

 ## Important